Phantharatt/Amazon-Price-Check/README.md

 # Project Web Scapping and sent Gmail to someone.

-# Just mini Project can't use in real time check.
+# Update 03/01/25 : Can be checked in real time.

-using
+Using

 import requests